kyverno/policy-reporter/README.md

 ## Configure Policy Priorities

 By default kyverno PolicyReports has no priority or severity for policies.
 So every passed rule validation will be processed as notice, a failed validation is processed as error.
 To customize this you can configure a mapping from policies to fail priorities.
-So you can send them as warnings instead of errors.
+So you can send them as debug, info or warnings instead of errors.
 To configure the priorities create a ConfigMap in the `policy-reporter` namespace with the name `policy-reporter-priorities`.
-Configure each priority as value with the Policyname as key and the Priority as value.
+Configure each priority as value with the __Policyname__ as key and the __Priority__ as value.
 This Configuration is loaded and synchronized during runtime.
 Any change to this configmap will automaticly synchronized, no new deployment needed.

+A special Policyname `default` is supported.
+The `default` configuration can be used to set a global default priority instead of `error`.

 ###
 ```bash